Skip to main content

 Where Uptime Kuma is ahead

 Breadth and community.
-Kuma speaks around forty monitor types out of the box, including databases, MQTT, SNMP and a real Chromium browser check, and it can notify roughly ninety-five services.
-It installs in one container in five minutes, checks as often as every 20 seconds, and has by far the largest community of any tool in this space, which means answers exist for almost any problem you hit.
+Kuma speaks 31 monitor types by default, including databases, MQTT, SNMP and a real Chromium browser check, and it can notify 94 services.
+It installs in one container in five minutes, the 2.x line dropped its minimum interval to one second, and it has by far the largest community of any tool in this space, which means answers exist for almost any problem you hit.

 Where OpenStatus is ahead

-Teams and vantage points.
+Teams and check locations.
 OpenStatus runs a hosted probe fleet across twenty-eight regions on three cloud providers, so you see your service the way users on other continents do, without running agents yourself.
-It has organizations with unlimited members on paid tiers, email and RSS subscribers on its status pages, and auto-resolving incident handling.
-Kuma is single-login with no roles, checks from wherever you installed it, and its status pages have no subscriber notifications.
+It has organizations with unlimited members on paid tiers, status pages that take email, webhook and Slack subscribers on top of RSS, and auto-resolving incident handling.
+Kuma is single-login with no roles, checks from wherever you installed it unless you reach for its Globalping monitor type, and its status pages offer an RSS feed rather than subscriber notifications.

 The honest caveats on both

-OpenStatus self-hosted is a multi-service TypeScript stack with external database dependencies, a heavier operational lift than Kuma's single container, and its open-source checker covers fewer protocols than its API schema advertises.
+OpenStatus self-hosted is a multi-service TypeScript stack with external database dependencies, harder to operate than Kuma's single container, and its open-source checker covers fewer protocols than its API schema advertises.
 Kuma's limits are structural: multi-user support and a management API have been open feature requests for years because the architecture was built for one operator with a browser.

 Where Uptimepage fits

-Uptimepage sits deliberately between them: one Rust binary like Kuma wishes it was for teams, with the as-code surface OpenStatus champions.
-You get HTTP, TCP, DNS, TLS and ping checks, organizations with roles, a Terraform provider, a REST API and an MCP server, plus a branded status page with confirmed email and webhook subscribers and auto-opened incidents.
+Uptimepage sits deliberately between them: one Rust binary built for teams the way Kuma isn't, with the as-code approach OpenStatus is known for.
+You get HTTP, TCP, DNS, TLS, domain, ping, heartbeat and browser-flow checks, organizations with roles, a Terraform provider, a REST API and an MCP server, plus a branded status page with confirmed email and webhook subscribers and auto-opened incidents.
 Probes are multi-region and you can run your own.
 Hosted free with no card, or self-host under AGPL with docker compose.

 FAQ